ShiZhangYue/ShiZhangYue.github.io/_pages/about.md

   - /about.html
 ---

 I am PhD candidate at School of [Industrial Engineering & Management](https://ceat.okstate.edu/iem/) at Oklahoma State University.
-I hold a Bachlor in Mechanical Engineering from Xi`An Jiaotong University, China.
+I hold a Bachlor in Mechanical Engineering from Xi`an Jiaotong University, China.
 My research focus on advanced data analytics-based quality assurance for smart manufacturing, which invovles machine learning, blockchain, and sensor fusion.